 Please note: Some deed books are missing from our collection.
 In the #1 series: books F, H, J, N and V; in the #2 series, books C, D, F, H, I, K, N, Q, and T.

 The Fairfax Circuit Court Historic Records Center holds Land (Real Estate) Tax Books from 1851 to 1980, and Personal Property Tax Books from 1851 to 1939.
-Each tax book is divided into magisterial districts (or North and South Districts), and alphabetized by surname.
-In the case of land taxes, each book shows the size of the property, the distance and direction from the courthouse, property values (with and without buildings) and amount of tax assessed.
+Historic land tax records included information such as name of owner, total acreage, distance and direction from the county courthouse, value of land per acre (with and without buildings), and total assessed taxes.

-Please note: Our tax books between 1851 and 1900 are incomplete and in very fragile condition.
+Please note: Our tax books between 1851 and 1920 are incomplete and in very fragile condition.
 Due to their size and condition, no copies will be made from original tax books.
-Because our tax books are kept in a separate location from the Historic Records Center, we can only pull three books at one time.
+Because our tax books are kept in a separate location from the Historic Records Center, we can only pull three books at a time.

 Vital Records: Birth, Death, and Marriage